AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-support-voice-assistant.md

 >[!NOTE]
 >
->If the issue causes outages or serious interruptions to a production system, the assistant will prioritize connecting you toward escalation or callback options for immediate assistance.
+>If the issue causes outages or serious interruptions to a production system, the assistant prioritizes connecting you toward escalation or callback options for immediate assistance.

 ## Limitations